 Revocable Living Trust

-Over 48 years ago Jim Martin was one of the first Pinellas County estate planning lawyers to draft revocable living trusts for his clients to avoid probate on death.
+Jim Martin was one of the first Pinellas County estate planning attorneys to draft revocable living trusts for his clients to avoid probate on death.
 There is no standard form of living trust so Pinellas County estate plan attorneys often create their own trust forms to use as a starting point for drafting their clients’ trusts.

 The use of trusts goes back hundreds of years to England where they were used to avoid the king’s taxes on death.
 And trusts have long been used in estate planning as a family planning tool to provide for minors and as a tax planning tool to reduce estate taxes.